-Known for its gentleness and ease of access, the Britesmile teeth whitening (bleaching) system is available at participating dental practices and self-standing Britesmile whitening locations throughout the country.
+If you’re looking for teeth whitening performed at the hands of an experienced professional, you’ve got numerous options to choose from.
+Known for its gentleness and ease of access, the Britesmile teeth whitening system is available at participating dental practices and self-standing Britesmile locations throughout the country.
 This popular whitening treatment can significantly improve the appearance of dulled or otherwise discolored teeth in a single office visit.

 Although studies have shown that at-home whitening products may elicit similar results to those produced in-office, there is no substitute for the professional touch and careful monitoring that allow for safe and immediately visible results.
 An at-home regimen takes significantly longer to produce results.